ptntp/alfred-kaku-applescript/README.md

-# AppleScript to use Ghostty in Alfred
+# AppleScript to use Kaku in Alfred

-This is a simple AppleScript to use Ghostty in Alfred.
-It will open the Promt from Alfred in an existing Ghostty window or create a new one if there is none.
+This is a simple AppleScript to use Kaku in Alfred.
+It will open the Promt from Alfred in an existing Kaku window or create a new one if there is none.

 ## Installation